apache/fury/.github/pull_request_template.md

     - The **Apache Fury (incubating)** community has restrictions on the naming of pr titles.
 You can also find instructions in [CONTRIBUTING.md](https://github.com/apache/incubator-fury/blob/main/CONTRIBUTING.md).

-    - Fury does not accept PRs that degrade performance.
-If the PR you submit will have an impact on performance, please Benchmark it yourself first.
+    - Fury has a strong focus on performance.
+If the PR you submit will have an impact on performance, please benchmark it first and provide the benchmark result here.
 -->

 ## What does this PR do?